aniketp/dotfiles/README.md

  cd dotfiles/install
  ./install
 ```
-## Acknowedgement
+## Acknowledgement
 The original construct and idea of creating config files in this fashion belongs to my mentor [**Shivansh Rai**](https://github.com/shivansh).
-I believe I'll have to copy most of his [code](https://github.com/shivansh/dotfiles) during the initial stage of preparing my own personalized configs.
+I believe I'll have to copy most of his [code](https://github.com/shivansh/dotfiles) during the initial stage of preparing my own configs.